hybee234/social-network-server/README.md

 ### Additional requirements:

-* Monogoose package must be used to connect to MongoDB database
+* Mongoose package must be used to connect to MongoDB database
 * Express JS package must be used for routing